 The Natural Capital Asset Index (NCAI) is a composite index which tracks changes in the capacity of Scotland's terrestrial ecosystems to provide benefits to people.
 It does not include the benefits from the marine environment (although a feasibility study assessing whether this is possible was carried out in 2019).

 The NCAI does not include monetary values but is composed in a way which reflects the relative contribution of habitats to human wellbeing.
 A set of experimental Natural Capital Accounts looking at the contribution of Scotland’s natural capital in monetary terms by the Office for National Statistics (ONS) was released in 2019.
 A full description of the differences between these Scottish Accounts and the NCAI can be found in our comparison document.

 Scotland's natural capital deteriorated historically until the 1990s.
 Most habitats were declining during this period, especially bogs and grassland.
 Evidence from the NCAI suggests that Scotland's potential to deliver ecosystem services has grown slightly over the past 15 years and now is at its highest level since 2000, recovering from a low in 2012.
-Further details can be found in the two page summary.
+Further details can be found in the 2019 update summary.

 The capacity of ecosystems to provide benefits fluctuates over time due to changes in habitat quantity and quality.
-Habitat quantity is tracked in the NCAI using what we know about land cover change in Scotland.
+We track habitat quantity in the NCAI using what we know about land cover change in Scotland.
 Habitat quality is tracked using 38 separate indicators which rely on datasets gathered by a range of public organisations and citizen science schemes.